 - hell (n.)

-- also Hell, Old English hel, helle, "nether world, abode of the dead, infernal regions, place of torment for the wicked after death," from Proto-Germanic *haljo "the underworld" (cognates: Old Frisian helle, Old Saxon hellia, Dutch hel, Old Norse hel, German Hölle, Gothic halja "hell").
-Literally "concealed place" (compare Old Norse hellir "cave, cavern"), from PIE *kel- (2) "to cover, conceal" (see cell).
+- also Hell, Old English hel, helle, "nether world, abode of the dead, infernal regions, place of torment for the wicked after death," from Proto-Germanic *haljo "the underworld" (source also of Old Frisian helle, Old Saxon hellia, Dutch hel, Old Norse hel, German Hölle, Gothic halja "hell").
+Literally "concealed place" (compare Old Norse hellir "cave, cavern"), from PIE root *kel- (2) "to cover, conceal, save."

 The English word may be in part from Old Norse mythological Hel (from Proto-Germanic *halija "one who covers up or hides something"), in Norse mythology the name of Loki's daughter who rules over the evil dead in Niflheim, the lowest of all worlds (nifl "mist").
 A pagan concept and word fitted to a Christian idiom.
 In Middle English, also of the Limbus Patrum, place where the Patriarchs, Prophets, etc. awaited the Atonement.
 Used in the KJV for Old Testament Hebrew Sheol and New Testament Greek Hades, Gehenna.
 Used figuratively for "state of misery, any bad experience" since at least late 14c.
 As an expression of disgust, etc., first recorded 1670s.